AvisheikhKundu/CodeEra/readme.md

 ## Introduction

 CodeEra is a modern e-learning web platform built to empower Computer Science & Engineering (CSE) students in Bangladesh with high-quality online education.
-Whether you're a university student, job seeker, or beginner wanting to learn programming and tech skills — CodeEra offers a structured, accessible, and locally relevant learning experience.
+Whether you're a university student, job seeker, or beginner wanting to learn programming and tech skills.
+CodeEra offers a structured, accessible, and locally relevant learning experience.

 ## Features